 What is Microsoft Teams?

-Microsoft teams is a chat and collaboration platform designed to simplify group work and consolidate several microsoft 365 services and offerings.
+Microsoft Teams is a chat and collaboration platform designed to simplify group work and consolidate several Microsoft365 services and offerings.
 Teams brings together chat, files, people, and tools in one place.

 Why Microsoft Teams for Loyola?

 Microsoft Teams is the next iteration of Skype for Business and its designated replacement.
 The basic functionality of instant messaging, voice and video chat all exist within Teams and should be familiar.
 However, additional benefits of increased integration with other Microsoft services allows users to access shared files and calendars, engage in collaborative editing, and eases the switch between voice, video, and text chat.
 The focus on collaborative work is brought to the forefront as we continue to work remote.
 (Note that Microsoft Teams serves as the replacement/successor to Skype for Business, which Microsoft has since discontinued support for as of July 2021).

 Clients and Installation